Testing emergent gravity with mass densities of galaxy clusters

+While the aim of this work is to utilize mass profiles, dynamical properties of galaxy clusters can be used as well.
+The idea of using escape velocity profiles of galaxy clusters to place constraints on cosmological parameters was introduced by \citet{Gifford:2013ufa, Stark2017} and it can be similarly applied to test the EG model.
+It should be noted that this approach has a significant statistical uncertainty due to the projection effects.
+However, \citet{2020arXiv200302733H} resolved this issue and showed that the observed suppression can be modeled by the function that only requires the number of observed galaxies in the projected phase-space.

-In section \ref{!theory} we introduce the theoretical framework of the EG model.
-Description of the observational data are presented in section \ref{!data}.
-In section \ref{!test_eg} the testing procedure is described as well as constraints of the EG model are presented.
-Discussion of the results and the conclusions are presented in sections \ref{!discussion} and \ref{!concl}.
+In Sec. \ref{!theory} we introduce the theoretical framework of the EG model.
+Description of the observational data is presented in Sec. \ref{!data}.
+In Sec. \ref{!test_eg} the testing procedure is described as well as constraints of the EG model are presented.
+Discussion of the results and the conclusions are presented in Secs. \ref{!discussion} and \ref{!concl}.